harilvfs/dwm/README.md

 > [!NOTE]
 > **This guide features DWM patches from [Chris Titus Tech](https://github.com/ChrisTitusTech/dwm-titus), tweaked to suit my personal workflow while remaining simple for anyone to use.**

+** I recommend to use manual way to setup and install dwm.
+But if you perfer a easy way then, Check Installation Script Guide [here]() **

 ## Setup Manually

 ### Arch Linux